 Let’s summarize some of the numbers from above.

-I take that money and invest in index funds, via the following allocations:
+I take that money and invest it across different asset classes, diversifying within those asset classes too, via the following allocations:

 - 40% into a large-cap U.S. stock index fund